 Trucking firms of all sizes are seeking qualified drivers, due to turnover and an increasing demand for freight services in response to the coronavirus pandemic.
 Without enough drivers, the industry cannot meet their customers' existing demand for freight, let alone pursue growth opportunities.
 A driver shortage also increases the potential for cargo losses.
-I discussed some of these issues relating to motor truck cargo in an earlier blog post.

 What trucking firms can do